clangen/musikcube/README.md

 # musikcube

-a cross-platform audio engine, library, player and server written in c++.
+a cross-platform, terminal-based audio engine, library, player and server written in c++.

-# musikbox

-a curses frontend to musikcube.

-musicbox compiles and runs easily on windows, macos and linux. it also runs well on a raspberry pi with raspbian, and can be setup as a streaming audio server.
+musikcube compiles and runs easily on windows, macos and linux. it also runs well on a raspberry pi with raspbian, and can be setup as a streaming audio server.

  [keyboard shortcuts are described in the user guide.](https://github.com/clangen/musikcube/wiki/user-guide)